blackpearl/ML_T7_Bank-Marketing/README.md

 -   Filter irrelevant or noisy records (like “never contacted or least contacted” clients)

+-   Quick Cleaning Tool: The `quick_clean.py` script provides a lightweight cleaning solution for exploratory testing or small-scale preprocessing.

 -   ➤  **No balancing here**  — To ensure data quality and structure